ferds003/ferds003.github.io/_projects/2022 LBYMF2B.md

 ---

 ## Overview
-The motivation for the project is to create a replication of a smart recyclable bin with a modification for a reclined handguard that will avoid any pest or vermins from entering the bin.
-This comes from noticing that bin lids are often left open and pests are able to enter the bin.
-This project is the culmination of our computer-aided engineering laboratory.
+The motivation for the project is to create a replication of a smart recyclable bin with a modification for a `reclined handguard` that will avoid any `pest or vermins` from entering the bin.
+This comes from noticing that bin lids are often left open and pests are able to enter the bin 😖.
+This applies the ideation and computer-aided engineering on behalf of the developers.
+The following is applied for this design:

-## Procedure

 1. **Problem Identification & Conceptualization**
    - Observed that conventional bin lids are often left open, allowing pests and vermin to enter.